 "The U.S. Food and Drug Administration today approved Aptiom (eslicarbazepine acetate) as an add-on medication to treat seizures associated with epilepsy.

 Epilepsy is a brain disorder caused by abnormal or excessive activity in the brain"...

 Overdosage with valproate may result in somnolence, heart block, and deep coma.
-Fatalities have been reported; however patients have recovered from valproate levels as high as 2120 µg/mL.
+Fatalities have been reported; however patients have recovered from valproate levels as high as 2,120 mcg/mL.

 In overdose situations, the fraction of drug not bound to protein is high and hemodialysis or tandem hemodialysis plus hemoperfusion may result in significant removal of drug.
 The benefit of gastric lavage or emesis will vary with the time since ingestion.
 General supportive measures should be applied with particular attention to the maintenance of adequate urinary output.

-Divalproex sodium is contraindicated in patients with known urea cycle disorders (See WARNINGS).
+- Depakote is contraindicated in patients with known urea cycle disorders [see WARNINGS AND PRECAUTIONS].

 This monograph has been modified to include the generic and brand name in many instances.

 Depakote - User Reviews